SandAI-org/MagiAttention/example/torch_native/README.md

-## Intergrate MagiAttention with FSDP
+## integrate MagiAttention with FSDP

-We provide a toy example in this direcotry to show you how to intergrate MagiAttention with FSDP to train a llama-1b model on randomly generated input data.
+We provide a toy example in this direcotry to show you how to integrate MagiAttention with FSDP to train a llama-1b model on randomly generated input data.

 ### modeling llama
 We provide an native inplementation of llama model in `modeling_llama.py`.

-To intergrate with MagiAttention, we need to pass magi_attn key through the model forward pass:
+To integrate with MagiAttention, we need to pass magi_attn key through the model forward pass:
 ```diff
 class LlamaModel(nn.Module):
     ...